-Psychology Today offers one perspective on why it can be challenging by providing indept insight.
+Psychology Today offers one perspective on why it can be challenging by providing in-depth insight.

 However, this is just what I learned from my journey.

-Many moons ago, the read the book He’s Just Not That Into You and it resulted in a self awakening.
+Many moons ago, they read the book He’s Just Not That Into You, resulting in a self-awakening.
 (Single moms, this is worth the investment!)

 Whoever I was dating, I prioritized their happiness and wants over mine.
 So why would he make any effort?

-When I changed my mindset, I started dating a better quality of “good guys.”
+When I changed my mindset, I started dating better-quality “good guys.”

-My point is without those learning experiences that I would never have married the most incredible person I have ever known.
+Without those learning experiences, I would never have married the most incredible person I have ever known.

 But I Am Married…